 1. The Carpenters.
 No, not the singing siblings of the 1970s.
 In November 1943, Robert Ruliph Morgan Carpenter bought the Phillies from the banned William D. Cox.

 Known as Ruly, he could afford it: The Carpenters were one of the oldest and wealthiest families in Philadelphia and in neighboring Wilmington, Delaware.
 Ruly married into the family in Delaware, the du Ponts, giving him control of more money.
-He became an executive at E.I. du Pont de Nemours and Company (a.k.a. simply "DuPont," but the family has never capitalized the D in their names), and made even more money.
+He became an executive at E.I. du Pont de Nemours and Company (a.k.a. simply "DuPont," although the family has never capitalized the D in their names), and made even more money.

 He was a strong supporter of the University of Delaware, including its athletic department.
 But he didn't really want to run the Phillies.
-So he left that to his son, Robert Ruliph Morgan Carpenter Jr. Known as Bob Carpenter, he totally reorganized the team, giving it a real front office, a real farm system, and a real scouting department for the first time.
+So he left that to his son, Robert Ruliph Morgan Carpenter Jr. Known as Bob Carpenter, he totally reorganized the team, giving it a real front office, a real farm system, and a real scouting department, all for the first time.
 The result was the 1950 Pennant, featuring Hall-of-Famers Robin Roberts and Richie Ashburn, Most Valuable Player Jim Konstanty, and Dick Sisler, whose home run on the final day of the season clinched the flag.

 Ruly Carpenter, now 75, with his copy of the Commissioner's Trophy